how to get a medical license

 Notification of Intent to Practice

-Therefore, you should always check the licensing board of the state you reside in on their website or call them directly to obtain up-to-date and accurate information.
-Being organized and well-informed will make it easier when you seek licensure in another state and allow you to begin a rewarding career as a physician Assistant.
+Always consult the licensing board of the state you are in or plan to move to for up-to-date and accurate information.
+Being organized and well-informed simplifies the licensure process and facilitates a rewarding career as a Physician Assistant.

 Conclusion